makrai/notes/chi20-univ-gramm-rel-BERT-ACL.md

   * some syntactic features in syntactic subspaces that overlap between langs
     * probes trained on one language can recover syntax in other languages (zeroshot)
-  * clusters that largely overlap with the dependency taxonomy of UD (Nivre+20)
+  * clusters that largely overlap with the dependency taxonomy of UD (Nivre+ 20)
     * allows for fine-grained analysis of the distinctions made by mBERT that disagree with UD
     * detecting linguistic properties we have no training data for
 * Our analysis sheds light on the cross-lingual properties of Multilingual BERT
-  * zeroshot cross-lingual structural probe experiments and
+  * zeroshot cross-lingual structural probe experiments
   * novel unsupervised dependency label discovery experiments which
     * treat the probe’s syntactic subspace as an object of study
   * mBERT induces universal grammatical relations, which largely agree with the dependency labels of Universal Dependencies

+# 3 Does mBERT Build a Syntactic Subspace for Each Language?

-# 4
+# 4 Cross-Lingual Probing

+## 4.1 Transfer Experiments

 ## 4.2 Joint Syntactic Subspace

+## 4.3 Results

 ## 4.4 Subspace Similarity

+## 4.5 Extrapolation Testing

 # 5 mBERT Dependency Clusters Capture Universal Grammatical Relations

+## 5.1 Methodology

+## 5.2 Experiments

+## 5.3 Results

 ## 5.4 Finer-Grained Analysis